African darter

-The African darter (Anhinga rufa), sometimes called the snakebird, is a water bird of sub-Saharan Africa and Iraq.
+The African darter (Anhinga rufa), sometimes called the snakebird, is a water bird of Sub-Saharan Africa and Iraq.

 Taxonomy

-The African darter is a member of the darter family, Anhingidae, and is closely related to American (Anhinga anhinga), Oriental (Anhinga melanogaster), and Australasian (Anhinga novaehollandiae) darters.
+The African darter is a member of the darter family, Anhingidae, and is closely related to American (A. anhinga), Oriental (A. melanogaster), and Australasian (A. novaehollandiae) darters.

 Description

 The African darter is 80 cm long.
 Like other anhingas, it has a very long neck.
 The male is mainly glossy black with white streaking; females and immature birds are browner.
 The African darter differs in appearance from the American darter most recognisably by its thin white lateral neck stripe against a rufous background colour.
 The pointed bill prevents confusion with cormorants.

 Distribution

-The African darter is found throughout sub-Saharan Africa wherever large bodies of water occur; overall the species remains widespread and common.
+The African darter is found throughout Sub-Saharan Africa wherever large bodies of water occur; overall, the species remains widespread and common.

 The only non-African subspecies, the Levant darter (Anhinga rufa chantrei), occurred at Lake Amik (Amik Gölü) in south-central Turkey, in the Hula Valley lake and marshes in northern Israel and in the Mesopotamian Marshes of the lower Euphrates and Tigris rivers in southern Iraq.
 The Turkish population disappeared during the 1930s and the Israeli population during the drainage of the Hula in the 1950s.
 In Khuzestan, 110 birds were counted in 1990, but the subspecies was feared extinct as a result of oil spills during the Gulf War and the drainage of the Mesopotamian Marshes that followed it.
 However, a small population was documented in the Hawizeh Marshes in 2007.
 The drainage of the marshes was interrupted and reversed after the Iraq War.